Phillip Daniels

-Phillip Bernard Daniels (born March 4, 1973) is the defensive line coach for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Phillip Bernard Daniels (born March 4, 1973) is an American football coach who is the defensive line coach for the Ottawa Redblacks of the Canadian Football League (CFL).
 Hs is also a former American football defensive end who played for 15 seasons in the National Football League (NFL).
 He was drafted by the Seattle Seahawks in the fourth round of the 1996 NFL draft.
 He played college football at the University of Georgia.

 Daniels has also played for the Chicago Bears and Washington Redskins.

 Early life

 Daniels attended Seminole County High School (Donalsonville, GA) and lettered in football, basketball, and baseball.

 College career

 Daniels attended and played college football at the University of Georgia.
 While there he played three different positions.
 As a sophomore, he played defensive tackle, linebacker as a junior, and finally defensive end as a senior and served as team captain.

 Professional career

 Daniels playing for the Redskins in the 2009 preseason.